friciwolf/Deka/README.md

 # Deka
-A small python script helping to get a better insight into the temporary evolution of your DekaBank investments.
+A small python script helping to get a better insight into the temporal evolution of your DekaBank investments.
-The script does not directly access your banking account, rather deriving every information from your monthly investments, which are stored in .csv files (~Excel sheets) as plain text.
+The script does not directly access your banking account, rather deriving every information from your monthly investments, which are stored in .csv files (~Excel sheets) as plain text, which can be assigned to an other user account and then be accessed via sudo.
+Password protection+encryption of the datafiles are planned as features.

-Primarily developed on MacOS X Mojave (10.14), tested on Linux Mint 18.2 Sonya.
+Primarily developed on MacOS X Catalina (10.15), tested on Linux Mint 18.2 Sonya.
 Windows support planned.

-Dependencies: plotly (used for the interactive plots), wxPython (for the GUI), which are available via pip.
+Dependencies: plotly (used for the interactive plots), wxPython (for the GUI), both of which are available via pip.

 # Setup
 1. You will need to install [plotly](https://plot.ly/python/getting-started/) via: